lydell/elm-safe-virtual-dom/README.md

 TL;DR: I don’t know.

 I have never used elm-optimize-level-2.

-But I suspect that [supportArraysForHtml](https://github.com/mdgriffith/elm-optimize-level-2/pull/108) might conflict with the changes in my fork.
+There is a pull request for [supportArraysForHtml](https://github.com/mdgriffith/elm-optimize-level-2/pull/108) which I suspect might conflict with the changes in my fork.
+That pull request isn’t merged, so that shouldn’t be a problem, but it shows that there _could_ be things in elm-optimize-level-2 that aren’t supported.

 </details>